General Information

 No. You would have to reapply to enter Pharmacy and/or Nutrition and would have to meet all requirements, including completing the Test of Critical Skills and completing the Video Interview again.
 You would be competing against all others who are also interested in admission to Pharmacy or Nutrition in that year.
 Your grades in the first year of the current program would be included in the calculation of your admission average.

-Any Saskatchewan resident can apply in this category if he/she feels there are circumstances which merit special consideration.
-For example, if someone has had a health problem or some personal circumstance which has impacted his/her academic average in a pre-year, he/she should write a letter documenting the situation.
-Additional supporting documentation must also be submitted (e.g. medical information, funeral notices, etc.).
+Any Saskatchewan resident can apply in this category if they feel there are circumstances which merit special consideration.
+For example, if someone has had a health problem or some personal circumstance which has impacted his/her academic average in a pre-year, they should write a letter documenting the situation.
+Additional supporting documentation must also be submitted (e.g. medical documentation).
 Applications which are not considered in the special consideration category are automatically considered in the Saskatchewan resident pool.